Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 What does California law say about workplace discrimination?

-• 02Administrative deadlines may apply before a lawsuit can be filed.
+• 03Administrative filing requirements and deadlines may apply before a civil lawsuit can proceed.

 Deadlines in employment cases are real, strict, and vary by claim — talking to an attorney early protects your options.